ratnadeveloper/one-click-searches-privacy/PRIVACY_POLICY.md

 We implement reasonable security measures to protect your information:
 - All data is stored locally on your device.
 - We do not transmit your data to external servers.
-- The extension operates within Chrome's security sandbox.
+- The extension operates within each browser's security sandbox.
+- No logging of your actions or data occurs outside your local device.

 ## Changes to This Privacy Policy